LVOL98/PCPP_Practical-Concurrent-and-Parallel-Programming/exercise-1/README.md

 From a single test run we got: 19610281 instead of the 20 million (20000000).

-This is as expected due to the code in LongCounter not being thread safe.
-Thereby, a `read-modify-write` `race-condition` can occur where both threads reads the same value, and saves the modified value, such that what should have been `x + 2` is instead `x + 1`.
+TODO (language): This is as expected due to the code in LongCounter not being thread safe.
+Thereby, a `read-modify-write` `race-condition` can occur where both threads reads the same value x, they then both modify x with x = x + 1 and finally they both save the outcome of this calculation.
+Because both thread read the same value of x, and saved their modification to memory it looks like only x + 1 was performed

 #### 2
     Reduce the counts value from 10 million to 100, recompile, and rerun the code.
 It is now likely that you get the expected result (200) in every run.